yasoob/blog-1/_posts/2014-11-29-webeditor.md

 ### Feedback

 As always please feel free to reach out to us if you need help, have great feedback to give, awesome product ideas or you simply want to talk !
-You can reach us as **contact@gitbook.com** and reach our support at http://support.gitbook.com.
+You can reach us as at [support.gitbook.com](http://support.gitbook.com).